 Determine why you will engage in social media and what you plan to accomplish.
 Some possible objectives include: build your brand, research competitors, sell products or services, and provide customer service.

 Consider your target market and then identify which social media platforms they use.
-For example… If you market to consumers, your target market may be on Facebook and Twitter.
-If you market to businesses, your target market is most likely on Linked in.
+For example… If you market to consumers, your target market may be on Facebook and Instagram.
+If you market to businesses, your target market may be on Linked in.

 Your plan should include the following: strategy for each social media platform, implementation schedule, engagement schedule, content to be produced (text, image, video, etc.), and responsibilities (producing content, regular engagement, etc.).